2006 Daytona 500: Race

-On the final lap, Earnhardt attempted to advance his position by turning right but he fell back.
-Then, Newman attempted to pass Johnson on the right; Mears remained with Johnson instead of drafting Newman.
-In turn four, Biffle spun and hit the turn four wall, causing the eleventh (and final) caution.
-The field was frozen in place, with the order of finish determined by where the drivers were when the caution began.
-This gave Johnson his maiden Daytona 500 victory, his first at a restrictor plate track (at either Talladega Superspeedway and Daytona International Speedway), and the 19th of his career.
-Mears finished second, ahead of Newman in third, Sadler in fourth, and Stewart in fifth.
-Bowyer, Vickers, Earnhardt, Schrader, and Jarrett completed the top ten finishers.
-There were 11 cautions and 32 lead changes among a record-breaking 18 different drivers during the race.
-Earnhardt's 32 laps led was the most of any competitor.
-Johnson led four times for a total of 24 laps.
+Earnhardt attempted to gain positions by turning right on the final lap, but fell back.
+Then, Newman attempted to pass Johnson on the outside; Mears remained with Johnson instead of drafting Newman.
+Biffle spun and hit the turn four wall, causing the eleventh (and final) caution.
+The field was frozen in place, with the finish order determined by where the drivers were when the caution began.
+This gave Johnson his maiden Daytona 500 victory, his first at either Talladega Superspeedway and Daytona International Speedway, and the 19th of his career.
+Mears, Newman, Sadler, Stewart, Bowyer, Vickers, Earnhardt, Schrader, and Jarrett completed the top ten finishers.
+There were 11 cautions and 32 lead changes among a record-setting 18 different drivers during the race.
+Earnhardt led the most laps of any racer (32).
+Johnson led four times totaling 24 laps.

 Post-race

 Johnson appeared in Victory Lane to celebrate his first Daytona 500 victory in front of a crowd of 200,000 spectators; the win earned him $1,505,124.
 He believed his team would win without Knaus and dedicated it to his detractors, saying, "I just have so much pride in my team with the circumstances that we've faced this week.
 Chad made a mistake and we're dealing with the consequences that come with that.
 But I think this shows how hard we work to be successful, and nobody can deny the fact that we worked out butts off and won the sport's biggest race."
-Mears said he was happy to take second, the fifth top-five finish of his career, "These races are so hard to get good finishes in [because] so many people can affect the outcome.
+Mears said he was happy to be second, the fifth top-five finish of his career, "These races are so hard to get good finishes in [because] so many people can affect the outcome.
 Obviously we would have liked to have won [because] it would have forced Chip and Felix [Sabates, team co-owner] to put me in the Indy 500, which would have been a lot of fun.
 At the end of the day, it was a good finish for us, we had an excellent day and I couldn't be happier – unless we won."
 Third-placed Newman told Mears after the race, "You cost me a million dollars".
 He said he was proud to attempt a pass for the win, "I told the guys over the radio afterward, if I had that run and didn't take it, I would have had a hard time sleeping tonight – probably for the next 10 or 15 years, maybe – you never know."